Debian/britney2/doc/short-intro-to-migrations.rst

 target suite.

-As implied earlier, there are several other migration types.
-But they are not covered in this document.
+As implied earlier, there are several other migration types, not covered in this document.
 They deal with cases like removals, rebuilds of existing binaries, etc.

 Migration phase 1: Policies / Excuses